stenslae/Side-Channel/pulsar_report.md

 - There are multiple techniques/strategies used by attackers to determine secrets in EM signals.
 	- **Simple EM Analysis** (SEMA) uses one time-domain trace to directly gain knowledge about the device.
 SEMA can only work when an attacker has prior knowledge about the device.
 Oftentimes, startup patterns on a device include information about device secret keys.
 	- **Differential EM Analysis** (DEMA) extracts non-visible information from the device, which is especially useful for unknown devices.
 This involves using a self-referencing approach where an analyzed signal is compared with the signal at a different time or location on the device.
-DEMA exposes how signals propagate and the internal strcutural details of a device, which can assist in reverse engineering devices.
+DEMA exposes how signals propagate and the internal structural details of a device, which can assist in reverse engineering devices.

 - **EM SCA Countermeasures** include IC shielding, reducing circuit coupling, and adding noise such as dummy computations to hide real data.